Overview

 When retained as an investment manager within the meaning of ERISA § 3(38), we provide

 continuous and ongoing supervision over the designated retirement plan assets.
-We will
+We will actively

-the assets.
-When applicable, we will have discretionary authority to make all decisions to
+When applicable, we will have discretionary authority to make all decisions to buy, sell or hold

-buy, sell or hold securities, cash or other investments for the designated retirement plan
+securities, cash or other investments for the designated retirement plan assets in our sole

-assets in our sole discretion without first consulting with the Plan Fiduciaries.
-We also have
+discretion without first consulting with the Plan Fiduciaries.
+We also have the power and

-designated retirement plan assets.
+retirement plan assets.

 • Discretionary Investment Selection Services

-We will monitor the investment options of the Plan and add or remove investment options
+We will monitor the investment options of the Plan and add or remove investment options for

-for the Plan without prior consultation with the Plan Fiduciaries.
+the Plan without prior consultation with the Plan Fiduciaries.
 We will have discretionary

 authority to make and implement all decisions regarding the investment options that are